-Month Date Description Thursday 5 - Saturday 7 Cafeteria opens (10:30 a.m.)
-RESIDENCE HALLS OPEN FOR NEW STUDENTS (8:00 a.m.)
-Monday 9 - Tuesday 10 Fall Faculty and Staff Institute Wednesday 11 RESIDENCE HALLS OPEN FOR RETURNING STUDENTS (8:00 a.m.)
-Wednesday 11 - Friday 13 Advisement and Registration for all students All tuition and fees due and payable at the time registration. - Friday 13 FINAL day to pay tuition/fees , in full, or set up a satisfactory payment plan (4:00 p.m.) to avoid risk of classes being deactivated.
-AUGUST Saturday 14 - Friday 20 Late Registration with fee assessed AL Monday 16 First Day of Fall 2021 Classes.
-Monday 16 - Friday 20 Drop-Add Week for students already registered for current semester Registration for 2 nd 8-week classes continues Friday 20 Last day to add classes for 1st 8-week and 16-week sessions Final business day to drop a 1st, 8-week or 16-week class(es) without financial/academic obligations.
-Friday 27 Final day to use book advance (A book advance is a credit given to students who have excess financial aid or book scholarships to be used at the university bookstore to purchase books.
-Any book advances used will be charged to the student's account.).
-Sunday 5 2021-2022 parking permits required on all vehicles parked in LU parking lots Monday 6 LABOR DAY (Holiday) EMBER Thursday 9 Opening Convocation (11:00 a.m.
-Mitchell Auditorium) Friday 19 Constitution Day SEPT Monday 20 "X" and "I" grades due in the Office of Registrar Wednesday 22 Last day for candidates to file and pay for degrees for fall 2021 semester completion Monday 27 Last day to drop classes or withdraw from the University for the 1st 8-week session
+Month Date Description Monday 12 - Tuesday 13 Fall Faculty and Staff Institute Wednesday 14 -Friday 16 Advisement and registration for all students All tuition and fees due and payable at the time of registration ST Friday 16 FINAL day to pay tuition/fees for Fall 2024 1st 8-week and 16-week courses in full, or to set up a satisfactory plan to avoid risk of being deactivated AUGUST Saturday 17 - Friday 23 Late Registration with fee assessed Monday 19 FIRST DAY OF CLASSES • Monday 19 - Friday 23 DROP-ADD WEEK for students already registered for current semester (16wk) or 1 st eight-week classes; registration for 2 nd 8-week classes continues Friday 23 Last day to add classes for 1st 8-week and 16-week sessions Final business day to drop a 1st, 8-week or 16-week class(es) without financial/academic obligations Last day to use book advances/vouchers Monday 2 LABOR DAY (University closed for holiday) ~ Tuesday 3 2024-2025 parking permits required on all vehicles parked in LU parking lots MBE Thursday 5 FALL CONVOCATION (11:00 a.m.
+Mitchell Auditorium) SEPTEMBER Monday 16 CONSTITUTION DAY "X" and "I" grades due in the Office of the Registrar SE Wednesday 18 Last day for candidates to file and pay for degrees for Fall 2024 semester graduation Last day to file for comprehensive examinations and/or portfolios for master's and specialist degree candidates Monday 23 Last day to drop classes or withdraw from the University for the 1st 8-week session

-Friday 1 Begin completing 2021-2022 FAFSA for 2021-2022 academic year Monday 4 Last day to file for comprehensive examinations for Master's candidates Friday 8 Mid-term grades posted by 12:00 noon 3ER Saturday 9 First 8-week classes end HOMECOMING OCTOBER Monday 11 First day of Fall 2021, 2 nd 8-week classes Final grades posted for the 1 st 8-week session by 12:00 noon 00 Monday 11 - Tuesday 12 Registration for the 2 nd 8-week session continues.
+Tuesday 1 FAFSA available for 2025-2026 academic year Last day to file for comprehensive examinations for Master's candidates Friday 11 Mid-term grades posted by 12:00 noon Saturday 12 First 8-week classes end 3ER Monday 14 First day of Fall 2024, 2nd 8-week classes Final grades posted for the 1st 8-week session by 12 noon OCTOBER Tuesday 15 Last day to register for the 2nd 8-week session All tuition and fees due and payable for 2nd 8-week session 00 Thursday 17 Comprehensive examinations for master's degree candidates (1:00 pm to 5:00 pm CST) Friday 18 Final day to drop 2 nd 8-week class without financial/academic obligations.
+Monday 21 - Friday 25 ASSESSMENT WEEK: Major Field Exams, General Education Test, and student surveys Monday 28 Advanced Registration for spring 2025 semester begins.
 All tuition and fees due and payable at the time of registration.
-Thursday 14 Comprehensive examinations for master's degree candidates Friday 15 Final business day to drop 2 nd , 8-week class(es) without financial/academic obligations.
-Monday 25 - Saturday 29 Assessment Week: Major Field Exams, General Education Test, and student surveys ~ Wednesday 3 Advanced Registration for the spring 2022 semester begins.
-All tuition and fees due and payable at the time registration.
-BEF Friday 12 Last day to withdraw from a course for the 2 nd 8-week and/or 16-week sessions E Monday 22 - Friday 26 THANKSGIVING BREAK NOVEMBER Monday 29 Fall 2021 Classes Resume Tuesday 30 Advanced Registration for the spring 2022 semester ends if registering with advisor on campus (online registration continues) Thursday 2 - Friday 3 Final examinations for December graduates Friday 3 Last day to apply for loans for the fall 2021 semester EMBER Saturday 4 FALL 2021 CLASS WORK ENDS SEM Monday 6 FALL 2021 FINAL EXAMINATIONS BEGIN Final grades posted for graduating students due by 12:00 noon DE(Thursday 9 FALL 2021 FINAL EXAMINATIONS END Saturday 11 Cafeteria closes (12:30 p.m.)
-Residence halls close (5:00 p.m.)
-Monday 13 Final grades posted by 12:00 noon
+3ER Friday 8 Last day to withdraw from a course for the 2 nd 8-week and/or 16-week sessions NOVEMBER Monday 11 VETERANS DAY (University closed for holiday) O N Monday 25 - Friday 29 THANKSGIVING BREAK (Campus closed 11/27-29) 2 Monday 2 Classes resume 1BE Saturday 7 Fall 2024 classwork ends DECEMBER Monday 9 - Thursday 12 FALL 2024 FINAL EXAMINATIONS DE Monday 16 Final grades posted by 12 noon

-SPRING SEMESTER 2022
+SPRING SEMESTER 2025